Good-Tiding/Shai-E-commerce-php/README.md

 1. Clone the repository:
 git clone https://github.com/yourusername/ecommerce-php.git

-2.Set up a local server (like XAMPP or WAMP) or use a web hosting provider that supports PHP.
+2. Set up a local server (like XAMPP or WAMP) or use a web hosting provider that supports PHP.

-3.Create a MySQL database and import the provided SQL schema (ecommerce.sql) to set up the necessary tables.
+3. Create a MySQL database and import the provided SQL schema (ecommerce.sql) to set up the necessary tables.

-4.Update database credentials in the configuration file (e.g., config.php).
+4. Update database credentials in the configuration file (e.g., config.php).

 5. Write in the your project terminal php -S localhost:8000

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contributing
-Feel free to fork this project, create a pull request, or open issues for enhancements and bug fixes.